mominalix/GPU-CPU-Parallel-Algorithms/ReadMe.md

 ## What You'll Find Here

-In this repository, you'll discover a variety of sub-projects that highlight my journey in the realm of high-performance computing.
+In this repository, you will discover a variety of sub-projects that highlight my journey in the realm of high-performance computing.
 From GPU acceleration and distributed systems to performance optimization and advanced simulations, each sub-project embodies a unique facet of HPC.
 With meticulously crafted code and comprehensive documentation, I aim to provide not only functional implementations but also valuable insights into the underlying principles.

 ## Getting Started